carlrafting/vanillapod/readme.md

 $ yarn add vanillapod
 ```

+## Background

+Vanillapods main goal is to be a learning experience and to produce something useful, if not for anyone else, at least for me.
+It's inspired to attempt creating a UI library, by Juha Lindstedts [RE:DOM](https://redom.js.org/) and later on Chris Ferdinandis [Reef.js](https://reefjs.com/).
+Hopefully it will not be too similair to those libraries (why should it exist otherwise?), but rather use those libraries to learn different approaches to solve common problems.
+Vanillapod is not used in production as of this time, so if you're looking for something more battle-tested, check out the libraries i mentioned above.

 ## Goal: Enhanche Vanilla JavaScript

-The goal of vanillapod is to enhance vanilla JavaScript with components.
+The goal of vanillapod is to enhance vanilla JavaScript with a component based architecture.
 Vanillapod provides several helpers to make the interaction with the DOM a bit more pleasant (hopefully).

 ## Getting Started